Skip Global navigation and goto content

 EMS Rules and Statutes

-Go to "Online Sunshine" to access all Florida Statutes.
+Visit "Online Sunshine" to access all Florida Statutes.

-Additional resources for EMS related Florida Statutes and Florida Administrative Code
+Additional resources for EMS-related Florida Statutes and Florida Administrative Code:

-• Prohibition of Fees for First Responders
+• Prohibition of Fees for First Responder Services

 • Motor Vehicle Traffic Laws